-In this tutorial, you will learn how to install Episerver Find and get it running within your website.
-If you are new to Episerver and you do not fully understand the search options available to you yet then I suggest you read, Review Of The Different Search Providers Available To Use On Your Episerver Project.
+In this tutorial, you will learn how to install Episerver Find and how to enable it within your Episerver CMS powered website.
+If you are new to Episerver and you want to implement search but you are unsure of the options available to you, I suggest you read, Review Of The Different Search Providers Available To Use On Your Episerver Project.

 Setting Up An Index

-As EpiFind is a SAS product you do not physically need to store anything locally.
-Instead, you will need to create a cloud account is to create a free dev account.
+As EpiFind is a SAS product you do not need to store Episerver Find locally.
+All you will need to do is create an account within Find, get a token and install a connector via Nuget.
+Find allows you to create free dev accounts, so you can try before you buy!
 To learn how to create an account you can use How To Set-Up A New Episerver Find index in Less Than 5 Minutes.

-After you create an account and a Find index, at the end of the process you'll be given access to some configuration similar to this:
+After you signed up for a new Find Index, at the end of the process you'll be given access to some configuration similar to this:

 Enabling Find In The Episerver Backend